Scalability Considerations for Impala

 Because this feature only involves HDFS data files, it does not apply to non-HDFS tables, such as Kudu or HBase tables, or tables that store their data on cloud services such as S3 or ADLS.
 Any read operations that perform remote reads also skip the cached file handles.

-on each host.
-Each cache entry consumes 6 KB, meaning that caching 20,000 file handles requires
+each host.
+Each cache entry consumes 6 KB, meaning that caching 20,000

 If a manual HDFS operation moves a file to the HDFS Trashcan while the file handle is cached,